nlistgarten/condor/docs/topics/design.rst

   *elements* and *operations* with awareness for basic differential calculus.
 The goal for the backend is provide a thin wrapper with a consistent interface so the computational engine implementation could be swapped out.
-Currently, we ship with CasADi as the only engine, although we hope to demonstrate a backend module for an alternate backend in the future.
+Currently, we ship with `CasADi <https://web.casadi.org/>`__ as the only engine, although we hope to demonstrate a backend module for an alternate backend in the future.
-- The implementation layer is the glue code that operates on the model data structure, using the backend to form the numerical functions needed to call the third-party solvers which implement the nuemrical algorithms of interest.
+- The implementation layer is the glue code that operates on the model data structure, using the backend to form the numerical functions needed to call the third-party solvers which implement the numerical algorithms of interest.
 The implementation layer then calls the solver and binds the results to the model instance.

 .. figure:: /images/architecture.png